 November 7, 2024 - Toronto, Ontario - Global Affairs Canada

-Building on more than 70 years of historical relations with African countries, Canada moves forward on its commitment to build stronger and mutually beneficial partnerships.
-Home to the world’s youngest population, and fastest growing middle-class, Africa is a dynamic and diverse continent of increasing geopolitical and economic importance.
+Building on more than 70 years of historical relations with African countries, Canada is moving forward on its commitment to build stronger and mutually beneficial partnerships.
+Africa, home to the world’s youngest population and fastest-growing middle class, is a dynamic and diverse continent of increasing geopolitical and economic importance.

-Democracy, respect for human rights, and peace and security are essential for sustainable development alongside economic growth and prosperity.
-Canada’s enhanced engagement with African partners on these global issues is grounded in its people-to-people ties with them and in our shared interests.
+Democracy, respect for human rights and peace and security are essential for sustainable development alongside economic growth and prosperity.
+Canada’s enhanced engagement with African partners on these global issues is grounded in its deep people-to-people ties with them and in Canada and their shared interests.

 In that spirit and on the margins of the Canada–African Union Commission High-Level Dialogue, held today in Toronto, Ontario, the Honourable Mélanie Joly, Minister of Foreign Affairs; the Honourable Mary Ng, Minister of Export Promotion, International Trade and Economic Development; and the Honourable Ahmed Hussen, Minister of International Development, announced a series of flagship initiatives that will strengthen partnerships at all levels, multilaterally and regionally, such as with the African Union and through bilateral initiatives.